 - Vomiting green material

-Symptoms are very often severe.
-The infant in such cases is taken to the emergency room.
+Symptoms are very often severe and require emergency care.
 Early treatment can be critical for survival.

 Exams and Tests